 - Install rock borders around drainage intakes to prevent sediment build up.

-- Keep brows and v-ditches, drain outlets and weep holes open and clear of debris – Check regularly during the rainy season.
-Don’t over irrigate slopes, which can cause erosion.
+- Keep brows and v-ditches, drain outlets and weep holes open and clear of debris.
+Check them regularly during the rainy season.
+And don’t over-irrigate slopes, which can cause erosion.

 - Utilize bioswales as an alternative to storm drains.
-Bioswales absorb and improve water quality by filtering storm flows.
+Bioswales absorb and improve water quality by filtering water flows.

 - Utilize permeable pavers and pervious concrete, which allows storm water to seep through vs. runoff.